MicrosoftDocs/architecture-center/docs/guide/multitenant/service/private-link.md

 Carefully test your solution, including your deployment and diagnostic configuration, with your Private Link configuration enabled.
 Some Azure services block public internet traffic when a private endpoint is enabled, which can require that you change your deployment and management processes.

-### Internet-facing applications
+### Traffic paths

 You might choose to deploy your solution to be both internet-facing and also exposed through private endpoints.
-Consider your overall network topology, and the paths that each tenants' traffic follows.
+Consider your overall network topology, and the paths that each tenant's traffic follows.

 For example, suppose you build an internet-facing application that runs on a virtual machine scale set.
-You use Azure Front Door, including its web application firewall (WAF), for security and traffic acceleration, and you [configure Front Door to send its traffic through a private endpoint](/azure/frontdoor/private-link).
-Tenant A uses this path to access your service:
+You use Azure Front Door, including its web application firewall (WAF), for security and traffic acceleration, and you [configure Front Door to send its traffic through a private endpoint to your backend (origin) service](/azure/frontdoor/private-link).

+Suppose tenant A uses this path to access your service:

 ![Diagram showing requests from one tenant coming into Front Door through the internet.](media/private-link/private-link-internet.png)